Shocked by Trump? Churchill wanted to “Collar them all”

 The majority were interned on the bleak Isle of Mann off the coast of Scotland.
 In one of the camps more than 80% of those interned were Jewish.
 Wives were separated from their husbands.
 Internees were also forbidden newspapers, to listen to the radio, or receive letters.
 Many were prevented from finding out what had happened to family members trapped in Nazi Europe.
 Several refugees who had fled to England to avoid persecution committed suicide in these camps.

 To relieve the pressure on England, more than 7,000 of the internees were deported to Canada and Australia.
 One of the passenger liners transporting them, the Andorra Star, was sunk by a German U Boat.
 714 persons drowned, must of them internees.
-Others carried in an overcrowded ship to Australia later wrote of the dreadful conditions on the two-month trip; many had their belongings thrown overboard or stolen by their British military guard.
+Others carried in an overcrowded ship to Australia later wrote of the dreadful conditions on the two month trip; many had their belongings thrown overboard or stolen by their British military guard.

-Even in far off Canada and Australia they were still treated as a dangerous threat, dispatched to hastily prepared camps, guarded by armed soldiers, surrounded by barbedwire.
+Even in far off Canada and Australia they were still treated as a dangerous threat, dispatched to hastily prepared camps, guarded by armed soldiers, surrounded by barbed-wire.
 They were allowed two censored letters a week, ‘Prisoner of War’ embossed on the envelopes

 There were 26 camps in Canada, including the horrific Camp I in Ile-aux-Noix, Quebec, where Austrian and German Jews who thought they had escaped Nazism by fleeing to Britain during the 1930s found themselves interred in camps with the same Nazis they had escaped.

 One internee wrote that at another Canadian camp, “we were welcomed by German PoWs singing the Horst Wessel Song.
-It was most grueling to hear the words ‘Wenn das Judenblut vom Messer spritzt’ (When Jewish blood sprays from the knife)”
+It was most gruelling to hear the words ‘Wenn das Judenblut vom Messer spritzt’ (When Jewish blood sprays from the knife)”

 Rampant anti-Semitism in England and Canada also played a role in internment policies.
 Canada’s immigration minister at the time, Frederick Charles Blair, believed “an international Jewish conspiracy was trying to skirt Canadian immigration policies by sneaking the refugees into the country,”